 Any other search engine here will serve as an equally good site instead of Google if you’re looking for basic searches.
 Of course, not all of them offer privacy but they’re all search engines.

-It’s not just about search engines, I’d recommend moving from Google Drive to any E2E Encrypt Cloud Storage and Gmail to Protonmail if you value your privacy.
+It’s not just about search engines, I’d recommend moving from Google Drive to any E2E Encrypt Cloud Storage and Gmail to Protonmail or any other privacy emails if you value your privacy.

 In any case, I do hope you found at least a few Google alternatives on this piece.
 Do share this with others and help them search better.